Civil War for Truth: Academia

 Large parts of the Western intelligentsia were (and are) in favor of socialist ideologies.
 Between the 1950s and 1970s, the crimes and failure of Marxism and Socialism could no longer be denied.
 Dissident writers like Aleksandr Solzhenitsyn (The Gulag Archipelago) wrote in length about the horrors of those totalitarian regimes.
 The death tolls of Stalinism and Maoism became public.

-It is estimated that Stalin killed more than 20 million people, between 3 and 5 million died as the result of the destruction of the Kulak class, which resulted in massive famine.
-More than 1 million were executed and an unknown amount of people died through
+It is estimated that Stalin killed more than 20 million people,2 between 3 and 5 million died as the result of the destruction of the Kulak class, which resulted in massive famine.
+More than 1 million were executed and an unknown number of people died through

-forced labor, deportation, famine, massacres, and detention and interrogation.
+forced labor, deportation, famine, massacres, and detention and interrogation.3

 Mao Zedong’s Great Leap Forward policy killed in 4 years (1958-1962) an estimated 45 million people,

-making it the biggest episode of mass murder ever recorded.
+making it the biggest episode of mass murder ever recorded.4

 Post-Modernism is the granddaddy of idea pathogens because it removes the most fundamental epistemological premise of reality, which is that there are universal truths we can regularly count on.
 That’s the whole premise of science.
 There are natural laws that we are trying to discover.
 Post-modernism says, there is no absolute truth.
 Everything is shackled by subjectivity, by personal biases, by relativism.

-Slowly, over the next 40-50 years these ideologies spread foremost in the humanities departments of many universities.
-While those ideas pathogens start in many cases with a noble premise like
+Slowly, over the next 40-50 years these ideologies spread, foremost in the humanities departments of many universities.
+While those ideas pathogens often start with a noble premise like

 we should not discriminate against …, once they develop into a field of study they spread like cancer.

-Relativism produces cultural relativism which brings forward ideas that all cultures are equally right and we should not judge other cultures’ customs and traditions.
+Relativism produces cultural relativism, which brings forward ideas that all cultures are equally right, and that we should not judge other cultures’ customs and traditions.
 This weird form of multiculturalism accepts the horrors of other cultures (like female genital mutilation, child brides, and honor killings) and

-fetishize[s] all Muslims as inherently noble, peaceful, and kind, a new manifestation of the myth of the Noble Savage, writes Gad Saad in his book The Parasitic Mind.[5:2]
+fetishize[s] all Muslims as inherently noble, peaceful, and kind, a new manifestation of the myth of the Noble Savage, writes Gad Saad in his book The Parasitic Mind.5

-This leads to the idea that cultural artifacts are holy or “tabu” and using or developing them further would be “Cultural Appropriation,” and the idea that is idiotic.
-Not only is it nearly impossible to identify a founder of a cultural phenomenon in most cases, but additionally cultures develop the same idea independent from each other multiple times (for example Dreadlocks in African tribes and Vikings), and culture mixes and builds new culture on each other.
+This leads to the idea that cultural artifacts are holy or “taboo” and using or developing them further would be “Cultural Appropriation,” and this idiotic idea.
+Not only is it nearly impossible to identify a founder of a cultural phenomenon in most cases, but additionally cultures develop the same idea independent of each other multiple times (for example Dreadlocks in African tribes and Vikings), and culture mixes and builds new cultures on each other.